andresziemecki/Cheatsheets/machine-learning/4-performance.md

 ## Sensitivity

-Also recall, it's the proportion of true positive which are correctly classified.
+Also recall, it's the proportion of true positive which are correctly classified. `TP/(TP+FN)`

+You can see it as the true positive rate in the left quadrant of the diagram that you know
 ## Specificity

-The proportion of true negatives which are correctly classified. `TN/(TN+FP)
+The proportion of true negatives which are correctly classified. `TN/(TN+FP)`

+You can see it as the true negative rate in the right quadrant of the diagram that you know

 ## Precision